6 Strategies to Kickstart Your ESL Tutoring Side Gig

-Whether you’re new to teaching English as a second language or you’re a seasoned pro, there are many reasons to teach private ESL students.
+Whether you’re new to teaching English as a second language or you’re a seasoned pro, there are many reasons to teach private ESL students online or in person.
 Private classes usually pay a higher hourly rate than classroom teaching, which can make this a lucrative side gig.
 Or, if you aspire to be your own boss, learning how to market yourself as a teacher and grow your clientele is key to a successful tutoring business.

 These are my tips for getting started as a private tutor and standing out from the competition to build your student base.

-So how do you make a good profile to share with the students you find?
-There are many ways to do this, but LinkedIn is one good option that’s readily available and familiar ot most people.
+A great way to get online or in-person tutoring gigs is to make a good profile to share with the students you find.
+There are many ways to do this, but LinkedIn is one good option that’s readily available and familiar to most people.

 In your profile, show potential clients that you’re a professional but also a fun, interesting, and credible person to be giving them lessons.
 I recommend you display your information in bullet points because it may be easier for a student with limited English skills to read this format.